 EADS N.V. is a related party, as it holds 100% of the shares of EADS Finance B.V.
 The transactions and outstanding balances relating to EADS N.V. are detailed in the notes.
-We refer to the comments to long-term and short-term loan receivables, accrued interest receivables, cash and cash equivalents, equity, negative fair-value derivative instruments and interest income.
+We refer to the comments to long-term and short-term loan receivables, positive fair value derivative instruments, accrued interest receivables, cash and cash equivalents, equity, accrued interest payables and interest income.

-21. SUBSEQUENT EVENTS
+21. AUDIT FEES